 Membership

-The Committee shall be appointed by the Board and shall consist of at least two members of the Board (who are independent non-executive directors) and the CEO.
+The Committee shall be appointed by the Board and shall consist of three members of the Board (who are independent non-executive directors) and the CEO.

 The Chairperson of the Customer Services Committee shall be appointed by the Board and must be a non-executive member of the ECB Board.